TianHongZXY/Compute-Word-Similarity/README.md

 ## GloVe

-You can download pretrained word embeddings like `glove.6B.200d.txt` from [here](https://nlp.stanford.edu/projects/glove/)
+The `glove.6B.200d.txt` under `wordvec_files/` contains only the first 300 words from the original file.
+You can download the original files like `glove.6B.200d.txt` from [here](https://nlp.stanford.edu/projects/glove/)

 ## Use from scratch